 Call us at 855-717-0022 today and we’ll crunch the potential insurance savings for you.
 If you stand to save a lot by getting this upgrade, we’ll connect you with a trusted third nail service provider in your area.

-Upgrading your attachment from toe nails to clips can help you save 20 to 50 percent on your yearly home insurance premium.
+Upgrading your attachment from toe nails to clips can help you save 20% to 50% on your yearly home insurance premium.
 All Florida home insurance companies are required to offer discounts for wind mitigation measures.
 However, the discount amount varies from company to company.

 As a general rule, the more wind resistant your home is, the less you’ll pay for your home insurance.
 You can learn more about how to make your home resistant to hurricane winds with our wind mitigation guide.

-On average, Kin customers who upgrade from toe nails to clips / singe-wraps save 37 percent on their premium – hundreds of dollars in savings each year.
+On average, Kin customers who upgrade from toe nails to clips / singe-wraps save 37% on their premium – hundreds of dollars in savings each year.